-They were in a dark room; the only source of light was that of a single candle on top of the desk the young girl's father was sitting at.
-In the dim lighting of the room all that could be seen was the silhouette of a man sitting at his desk holding an important-looking letter in his hands, and the young girl's small hand, clutching the frame of the doorway.
+They were in a dark room; the only source of light was that of a single candle atop the desk the young girl's father was seated at.
+In the dim lighting of the room all that could be seen was the silhouette of the man holding a letter in his hands, and the young girl's small hand, clutching the frame of the doorway.
 The girl herself remained in the shadows.

 "Yes, Dearest?"
 The man sounded stressed.

 "Can I stay with you for a while?"

 Her father sighed, "Alright, but only if you promise to go back to bed in a few minutes."

 She stepped out of the shadows engulfing her and into the dim candlelight, approaching her father.
 Her forest-green eyes reflected fear lingering from the nightmare that woke her, and yet happiness at the thought of spending time with her father, who spent a lot of time away from the family.
 Her short, dark red hair that was usually tidy, now messy due to the fact she had just gotten out of bed.

 She was oblivious to the tenseness in the air surrounding her father; oblivious to the fact that her father was only ever this tense when something serious was happening.

 With every step the little girl took toward the man she adored more than anyone else, the room seemed to fade.